ariaghora/anvil/README.md

 ## Requirements

 - Odin compiler
-- A safetensors file
+- A safetensors or ONNX file: skip this if you only care about using the tensor data structure.
-- OpenBLAS development package (`libopenblas-dev` on Ubuntu)
+- OpenBLAS (`libopenblas-dev` on Ubuntu, precompiled `.lib` for Windows)
 - That's it